uniot-io/uniot-docs/getting-started/firmware.md

 We have a [library](https://github.com/uniot-io/uniot-firmwares) of ready-made firmwares.
 Any member of the community can submit their own firmware, and we will be happy to review and add it to the library.
 If there is a ready-made solution for your device, you can go straight to [flashing a device](#flashing-a-device).

-## Writing a firmware
+## Customizing a firmware

+{% hint style="info" %}

 For a better understanding of how Uniot Core works, we recommend that you read the related documentation [here](../advanced/uniot-core/README.md)

+{% endhint %}

+Integrating Uniot Core requires only a handful of lines of code, allowing you to focus on your device's unique features without getting bogged down by low-level firmware development.

 ### Setup PlatformIO

 Uniot Core employs [PlatformIO](https://platformio.org/), an open source ecosystem for IoT development, to manage the project's environment.
 This includes dependency management, streamlined build processes, and integration with various IDEs, ensuring a smooth development experience.
-The below is an example of PlatformIO configuration file with two environments (ESP8266 and ESP32):
+Below is an example of PlatformIO configuration file with two environments (ESP8266 and ESP32):

-{% code title="platformio.ini" overflow="wrap" %}
+{% code title="platformio.ini" overflow="wrap" lineNumbers="true" %}

 ```ini
 [platformio]